EdelweissFE/EdelweissFE/doc/source/installation.rst

 Marmot
 ******
-By default, a working instance of `Marmot <https://github.com/MAteRialMOdelingToolbox/Marmot/>`_, containing specific implementations of finite elements and constutitive models, is required.
+By default, a working instance of `Marmot <https://github.com/MAteRialMOdelingToolbox/Marmot/>`_, containing specific implementations of finite elements and constitutive models, is required.

 Please build Marmot before you build EdelweissFE.